tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/introduction.md

 ## Database
 Last but not least our database will be hosted using [AWS RDS](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html), as a PostgreSQL instance.

+## AWS Console
+Get familiar with the AWS Console (the web interface [here](https://console.aws.amazon.com)), it's what you'll mostly use throughout the workshop.

+In particular, note that there's a search bar up top.
+Whenever the workshop instructs you to go somewhere, start by looking it up in that search bar.

+Next to the search bar there's a `Services` button, which shows a menu with all of AWS's offerings.
+Whenever a new service is introduced by the workshop, the instructions will reference a section under this `Services` menu.
+For example: `Compute/EC2`.

+From this menu you can _favourite_ services, which will make accessing them much faster.
+You can't favourite services from a search result.
+As part of your exploration, you could try favouriting the following services:
+- EC2 under Compute.
+- S3 under Storage.
+- Systems Manager under Management & Governance.
+- Code Build under Developer Tools.
+- RDS under Database.
+- IAM under Security, Indentity & Compliance.

+## Repository
+You will probably have to make some changes in the code, so you should create a new branch you can push for your modifications.

+## Summary
 To sum up, in this section we will create:

 - an S3 bucket to host our static frontend.